 “Detroit is an incredible sports town – the ‘City of Champions’.
 As we look to expand our national footprint and bring America’s top sportsbook to more customers across the country, this was a perfect fit...
 It has everything we look for – from the industry-leading casino operation to the proud and passionate Midwest fanbase.
 Exciting things are happening in Detroit, and we couldn’t be more excited about this move to the Motor City.”

 For more, reference the FanDuel press release on the topic.

 BetMGM Sportsbook Michigan will launch at its parent casino brand.
-As part of ROAR Digital, the gaming branch of the overall parent umbrella, BetMGM has been aggressive into getting into U.S. markets since the legalization of sports betting in 2018.
+As part of ROAR Digital, the gaming branch of the overall parent umbrella, BetMGM has been aggressive in getting into U.S. markets since the legalization of sports betting in 2018.
 They now operate in six states: Colorado, Indiana, Nevada, New Jersey, Tennessee and West Virginia.
 Michigan will be their seventh in December 2020 or early 2021.

-BetMGM is one of the best books for users given their platform, promotions and features for users.
+BetMGM is one of the best books for users given its platform, promotions and features for users.
 For example, they're the only major online book in the U.S. that pays out in full on ties in golf betting.
 That might seem like a minor feature, but it can matter a whole lot to bettors who like to make weekly wagers on PGA Tour events.

 Scott Butera, President of Interactive Gaming for MGM Resorts, commented on the partnership:

 "Michigan is home to some of the nation's most enthusiastic sports fans.
 MGM Resorts and Roar Digital are excited to be opening BetMGM Sports Lounge at MGM Grand Detroit in time for college basketball's tournament season...
 We worked with the most creative design talent to create a world-class sports book and lounge with amenities that will give our guests an exciting sports viewing experience."